-Providing therapy for Evanston adolescents and adults.
+Providing therapy for Evanston adults.

 “My goal is to help you better understand your thoughts, behaviors and relationships so you can build the life that you always wanted.
 I approach every client as a unique individual who needs compassion and care to achieve balance and learn the skills necessary for growth.